liova99/levanotes.com/src/LevaNotes.Web/wwwroot/posts/2022/09/24/run-outlook-rule-once/run-outlook-rule-once.md

-If you wan' t to run this rule again, got to  "Manage Rule & Alerts..."
+If you want to execute this rule again, you must to go to the "Manage Rule & Alerts..."

 ![Manage-Rules-Outlook](Manage-Rules-Outlook.webp)